 2015 – Purple Pebble Pictures

 Regional cinema was the focus area of this production company started by actress Priyanka Chopra and her mother Dr. Madhu Chopra.
-I worked closely with Dr. Chopra and the core team, launching the website and social media presence of the production house and managing the role of Digital Marketing Head on the first few movies produced by PPP.
+I worked closely with Dr. Chopra and the core team, launching the website and social media presence of the production house and heading all digital marketing efforts for the first few movies produced by PPP.